panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 When it comes to writing comments to support your code, React offers the syntax `{/* Comment */}`.
 To me, this syntax is a bit verbose.

-You'll read about the regular JSX comments syntax, and, importantly, 2 additional shorter ways to write comments in React components.
+Let's see how to use the regular JSX comments syntax, and, importantly, 2 additional shorter ways to write comments in React components.

 <Affiliate type="traversyReact" />